 How we test: The Android Authority testing methodology

 Reviewing a product involves a blend of subjective analysis and objective data.
-For features like software, where personal preference plays a significant role, we provide detailed impressions that help our readers gauge how well a device might suit their individual needs and tastes.
+For features like software, where personal preference plays a significant role, we provide detailed impressions to help readers gauge how well a device might suit their individual needs and tastes.

-On the other hand, aspects like performance offer more room for quantitative analysis.
-At Android Authority, we have a systematic approach to testing.
-By collecting concrete data on a variety of performance metrics, we can draw comparisons that are based on hard evidence rather than opinion.
+On the other hand, aspects like performance lend themselves to quantitative analysis.
+At Android Authority, we use a systematic approach to testing.
+By collecting concrete data on various performance metrics, we can draw comparisons based on hard evidence rather than opinion.

 This methodical testing allows us to position a new smartphone in the broader context of the market.
 We measure how it stacks up not just against its immediate predecessor, but also against its current competitors.
 By tracking and analyzing these results, we ensure that our reviews provide a clear, unbiased picture of where each smartphone excels and where it may fall short.